 We're one of the few NYC HVAC contractors that owns the metal shop.
 Our sister company Metal Men Mechanical cuts duct on plasma tables at 993 Grand Street, the same address as our office.
 When you ask if your quote is fair, we're not guessing.
 We know what duct costs because we make it.

 Vinco Mechanical is an NYC HVAC contractor based in Brooklyn with an integrated sheet metal fabrication shop ( Metal Men Mechanical) at the same 993 Grand Street address.
 Founded 1987.
-Mitsubishi Diamond Elite and Daikin Comfort Pro certified.
-We offer free second opinions on HVAC quotes from any NYC contractor — upload yours, get a same-business-day reply from a licensed tech.
+Mitsubishi, Daikin, and Fujitsu installer.
+We offer free second opinions on HVAC quotes from any NYC contractor: upload yours, get a same-business-day reply from a licensed tech.

 Stock ductwork from a sheet metal supply house carries a 20-30% supplier markup, plus on-site labor to cut and modify each piece to fit.
 The contractor passes that markup, plus the labor hours, into your line item.